Subscribe to RSS

 Coronary Plaque Erosion after Abemaciclib Treatment Onset: An Unknown Side Effect?

-The current paper describes a 72-year-old woman that suffered an acute myocardial infarction due to plaque erosion 2 weeks after abemacicilb treatment onset due to metastatic recidivate breast cancer.
+The current article describes a 72-year-old woman who suffered an acute myocardial infarction due to plaque erosion (PE) 2 weeks after abemaciclib treatment onset due to advanced breast cancer.
 Abemaciclib is a cyclin-dependent kinase 4 and 6 inhibitor that has recently demonstrated efficacy and safety in advanced breast cancer.
-Of major concern, however, reported thromboembolic rates in randomized clinical trials testing this drug range from 0.6% to 5%.
-In the best of our knowledge this is the first thrombotic coronary side effect ever reported.
-We suggest that a treatment that increases thromboembolic risk, such abemaciclib, may have triggered PE in our predisposing woman patient, fifteen days after abemaciclib initiation.
+Of major concern, however, reported thromboembolic rates in randomized clinical trials testing this drug range from 0.6 to 5%.
+To the best of our knowledge this is the first thrombotic coronary side effect ever reported.
+We suggest that a treatment that increases thromboembolic risk, such abemaciclib, may have triggered PE in our patient, 15 days after abemaciclib initiation.
 New molecules are promising in cancer treatment; however, care must be paid to their potential cardiotoxic effects.

 Received: 07 November 2020